Cade Lakes, Texas

 Cade Lakes is an unincorporated community and census-designated place (CDP) in Burleson County, Texas, United States.
 It was first listed as a CDP in the 2020 census with a population of 507.

+Geography

-It is in the western part of the county, built around three small reservoirs on Second Davidson Creek, an east-flowing tributary of Davidson Creek and part of the Brazos River watershed.
+The community is in the western part of the county, built around three small reservoirs on Second Davidson Creek, an east-flowing tributary of Davidson Creek and part of the Brazos River watershed.
 The community is 7 mi west of Caldwell, the county seat.

+Demographics

+Cade Lakes first appeared as a census designated place in the 2020 U.S. census.